I have been an online writer for more than 8 years. I enjoy writing about travel, restaurants, philosophy, literature, and other topics.

 The Museum of Divine Statues in Lakewood restores religious statues for display in a museum setting.
 Many of these statues were formally displayed in churches and have been rescued, repainted and restored to their original beauty.
 The collection is quite impressive, featuring a large number of religious statues that show incredible craftsmanship.
 They are located at 12905 Madison Avenue in Lakewood, Ohio.

 Another offbeat museum is the American Sign Museum in Cincinnati, Ohio.
 It is pretty much exactly what it sounds like.
 The museum is an exhibition of different kinds of signs throughout American history.
 It isn't as boring as one might think, simply because the art and ingenuity that has been put into creating signs has resulted in some pretty interesting works of art.
 It is located at 2515 Essex Place in Cincinnati, Ohio

 Elecktro was a robot that was originally built by Westinghouse Electric Corporation in the 1930s.
 The robot could speak, move and smoke cigarettes and ended up as an attraction at the World's Fair.
 Now he is owned by the Mansfield Memorial Museum in Mansfield Ohio.
 Elecktro is the oldest surviving robot in the world.
 The Museum is located at 34 Park Avenue West, in Mansfield, Ohio.

 One of many fascinating religious museums in the United States, this museum takes you on a tour of giant wax recreations of bible stories.
-The museum also includes a "dinner with grace". (though it is only available by reservation.)
-It is also the only life sized wax museum in the state of Ohio, so fans of wax recreations have only the 70 scenes here to get their wax fix.
-It is located at 500 Tingley Avenue in Mansfield, Ohio.
+The museum also includes a "dinner with grace" (though it is only available by reservation).
+It is also the only life-sized wax museum in the state of Ohio, so fans of wax recreations have only the 70 scenes here to get their wax fix.
+The Living Bible Museum is located at 500 Tingley Avenue in Mansfield, Ohio.